Sectors that are surviving: IT & technology | Healthcare and public sector, charity and social work

 The nature of some sectors means that operating with social distancing measures is more difficult, while for others the continuing impact of the lockdown and the recession is taking a particular toll.
 However, the severity of the economic impact on these industries, and how fast they will be able to recover, does vary.

-While the ‘eat out to help out’ scheme sent the number of people buying meals at many restaurants, cafes and pubs during the first half of the week soaring to above pre-pandemic levels, it’s hard to tell how far this will have a long-lasting positive impact on this section of the economy in the future.
-Now the scheme has ended, many potential customers who have themselves been affected by job losses or income insecurity may consider a meal at a restaurant a luxury they can’t afford.
-Furthermore, while the opening up of some workplaces will improve the situation, those companies relying on people popping in before they catch a train or during their lunch break have struggled since the lockdown was imposed – examples include Costa Coffee, which announced in September that 1,650 job roles were at risk of being made redundant, and Pret a Manger, which stated in August its plan to cut a third of its workforce.
+While local and national lockdowns have also hit this sector by causing closures, the increased number of job losses and level of income insecurity has led many to consider a meal at a restaurant a luxury they can’t afford – whether it’s an option or not.
+Furthermore, even when opening their doors has been allowed, those businesses relying on people popping in before they catch a train or during their lunch break have struggled since the beginning of the pandemic.
+Examples include Costa Coffee, which announced in September 2020 that 1,650 job roles were at risk of being made redundant, and Pret a Manger, which stated in August 2020 its plan to cut a third of its workforce.

 Similarly, hotels rely on people having the confidence and financial stability to travel, as well as the incentive to do so – such as that provided by business trips.
-While the reopening of hotels since the lockdown is a positive for the sector, it is likely the repercussions of this time, an enduring cautious attitude and social distancing measures will see it continue to face difficulties.
+Whether or not they can legally be open to the public, it is likely that the state of the economy, an enduring cautious attitude and social distancing measures will see them continue to face difficulties.

 Journalism has been hit hard by the pandemic, despite increased volumes of coverage around coronavirus.
 Newspapers and print media have reduced print runs to match diminished demand from shops and distribution networks.
 Similarly, advertising has often been ‘pulled’ or postponed, resulting in a loss of revenue.
 This is also the case online.
 Despite reported high viewing figures on coronavirus-related news, many advertisers are hesitant for their products and services to be promoted alongside the virus.